Canthon pilularius

 Distribution

 Nearctic region: United States (widespread across eastern and central states including Alabama, Arkansas, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Vermont, Virginia, West Virginia, Wisconsin, Wyoming) and Canada (Alberta, Manitoba, Saskatchewan).
-Records also indicate presence in Oceania, though this may represent or data artifacts.
+Records also indicate presence in Oceania, though this may represent introduced or data artifacts.

 Diet

-; and feed on fecal matter.
+; and larvae feed on fecal matter.

 Life Cycle

-develop within buried balls constructed by .
+Larvae develop within buried balls constructed by .

 Behavior